bhall2001/revigniter-hmvc-modules/README.md

 # revigniter-hmvc-modules
-HMVC Modules for revIgniter Framework
+HMVC Modules for the revIgniter Framework

 ##NOT READY FOR PRIMETIME##
 This project is in it's inital development state and only contains CODE FRAGMENTS that are not usable at the moment.
 Once the project gets to a point where you'll be able to do something with it, I'll remove this warning.